 What Can You Monitor Using Synthetic Monitoring Tools?

-Synthetic monitoring is supposed to check availability, web performance, and transaction monitoring.
+Synthetic performance monitoring is supposed to check availability, web performance, and transaction monitoring.
 This can be easily achieved using a variety of tools that help to easily perform synthetic monitoring as per business needs.

 Several APM tools like New Relic, AppDynamics, and Dynatrace provide in-built synthetic monitoring features that can be configured as per your testing requirements.
 Some of the commonly used monitors are mentioned below: